iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-12-11.md

 At the top we met up with Jarv's team heading over the top of us, and then after a short wait Ben caught up and we headed out together, meeting the front half of our group as we went.
 We returned last, changed in short order and drove back singing 'On the Surface Once Again'.

 At the NPC, I cooked up a huge shakshuka with help from most of the club.
 It's a spicy tomato stew with eggs poached in it, very quick and extremely tasty.
+> ### Cavers' Shakshuka (serves 16)
+>
+> - 8 red onions, sliced
+> - 2 bulbs garlic, mashed
+> - 8 bell peppers, sliced
+> - 4 chilli peppers, sliced with seeds
+> - 6 cans tomatoes
+> - 1 tube tomato purée
+> - Smoked paprika
+> - Chilli powder
+> - Cumin
+>
+> Fry the onions and garlic with salt, adding the chillis and bell peppers when soft.
+Added chopped tomatoes and purée, simmer, adding spice to taste.
+Made an indentation in the stew, crack eggs into from some height so that they penetrate deeper into the stew.
+Cover and leave to simmer until egg white is cooked.
+Serve with crusty bread, cous cous and plain yoghurt.

 #### Jack